rmaddy/RMPhoneFormat/README.md

 RMPhoneFormat provides a simple to use class for formatting phone numbers in iOS apps.
 The formatting should replicate what you would see in the Contacts app for the same phone number.

- The included sample project demonstrates how to use the formatting class to setup a text field that formats itself as the user type in a phone number.
+The included sample project demonstrates how to use the formatting class to setup a text field that formats itself as the user types in a phone number.
 While the sample app is for iOS, the RMPhoneFormat class should work as-is under OS X.

 ##Setup